Good and Bad Passwords How-To

 requires physical access or an open network path to a machine

-running a suitable service.
+running a suitable service or application.
 It does not require any other access

 to the target machine.
 Cracking assumes some level of access to

-must be in the cracker's possession.
-Any discussion of cracking
+must be in the cracker's possession before cracking methods

 Generally, if passwords that are difficult to crack are selected, they